WarwickRSE/mostest/Introduction.md

 error in history") you can extremely precisely do the wrong thing.
 In other words testing proves the software correct, not the answer.

+ANOTHER NOTE: tests should verify that a function does what it promises to, not the details of how it is currently implemented.
+For example, a function to locate an item in a list might guarantee that in case of duplicates it will return the first instance, or the last, or just one of them.
+Suppose it is the "any one of them case", but currently happens to always return the first - you should not write your tests assuming it will always be the first, as this is an implementation detail, not a fundamental property of the function.

 ## Floating Point Mathematics

 Since this workshop is aimed at those with a maths background, we're going to